fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

         <ul>
           <li>It is trained on all languages that appear in public repositories (including open-source repositories).
 The quality of suggestions depends on the volume and diversity of training data for each language</li>
           <li>Largin training Dataset in public repo > Neural Network Arch based on transformer in unsupervised leraning (learned pattern and struture without label) > use Supervised learn for during fine tuning process (learn from examples helps to understand the context and improve the accuracy) > outcome: Codex model (descendent of GptTree; based on transformer archtecture)</li>
           <li>GitHub Copilot’s model is trained on a static dataset that includes publicly available code.
 The model training is computationally expensive what means that the training data is not updated in real-time.
-That can make some suggestions outdated</li>
+That can make some suggestions outdated because of some old or deprecated code</li>
         </ul>
       </li>
       <li><b>How it works: </b>